What are therian vocals?

 • Loss of parts of your pitch range

-If any of these issues last longer than 4 weeks, it is important to get evaluated by a medical professional, such as a laryngologist and/or speech-language pathologist who specializes in the voice.
+If any of these issues last longer than 4 weeks, it is important to get evaluated by a medical professional, such as an ear, nose, and throat doctor.

 Canines